tony77682/CryptoAnalysis/README.md

 Execution time for for 200 crypto currencies that they had a positive changes in the last 1h, 24h, 7days and volume change. then program make a moving money avg. analysis for the those cryptos and generate four lists(buy, sell, strong_buy and strong_sell) then we make and OSC. analysis on the crypto list of the MMA analysis to generate a new list called Recommanded to buy in this interval of time
-Analysis aroud: 53 seconds) each 50 takes around 17 second
+Analysis takes around: 53 seconds) each 50 takes around 17 second

 ## Discription:
 simple streamlit(screener) app to make MMA and OSC analysis for cryptocurrencies, and gives resaults for which coins are best to buy or sell depending on the interval you using.